 Where to look: Check out Hitchwiki to find general rules of hitchhiking in each country.

 11. Vehicle Returns and Relocations.

 Where to look: transfercar and imoova are 2 examples of vehicle relocation companies.

 Dumpster diving and Freeganism are the buzz words here.
 I’ve seen city workers in suits picking up sandwiches, all hyginicaly wrapped, from the supermarket bins here in London.
 So much food is wasted because it’s 5 minutes past its sell-by date, it’s a terrible shame.

 Another alternative is gleaning, see the Falling Fruit website, below.

 Where to look: Read more about Freeganism at Jamie’s site, Great Big Scary World ( Jamie is the King of free travel), or check out the website for free food opportunities in your area.
 For the Falling Fruit world map, look here https://fallingfruit.org/.

 13. Become a Travel Blogger

 Most of the ideas above involve exchanging work for travel, so it’s never totally free, there is a trade of services.
 Travel bloggers and influencers do the same.
 I am a travel blogger but we rarely take ” free” or sponsored stays.
 Some bloggers and influencers do a lot of ” free ” travel.
 If you want to find out more just visit our blogging section.
 But remember, it only looks free to outsiders, we work very hard at what we do.
-If you’re still looking for ” free” stays it’s unlikely that you influence is great enough to be of any use to the business hosting you.
-By the time you’re earning good money through travel blogging, you’ll probably prefer to pay your own way anyway, as we do.
+If you’re still looking for ” free” stays it’s likely that you influence isn’t great enough to be of use to the business hosting you.
+By the time you’re earning good money through travel blogging, you’ll probably prefer to pay your own way.